Defining Alcoholism

 Alcohol Use Disorder

-Since "alcoholic" is perceived by many as an unhelpful word, alcoholism is often referred to as "alcohol use disorder" in the medical world.
+Since "alcoholic" is perceived by many as an unhelpful word, "alcohol use disorder" is used instead, in the medical world.

 The extent to which someone is suffering from Alcohol Use Disorder, is defined by DSM-5 criteria, as the number of symptoms they experience from a list; where: